Comprehensive-Minecraft-Archive-Network/Support/README.md

 # Support
 Support for CMAN.
-Post an issue here and the support team will answer it.
+Post an issue here OR goto #CMAN on esper.net and the support team will answer it.